56quarters/avalonms/doc/development.rst

 All steps below assume you are using a virtual environment named ``env`` inside the root directory of the git checkout.
 It's not important what name you use, this is only chosen to make the documentation consistent.
+Most of the commands below reference the ``pip``, ``virtualenv``, and ``python`` instances installed in the ``env`` environment.
+This ensures that they run in the context of the environment where we've set up the Avalon Music Server.

 Environment Setup
 ~~~~~~~~~~~~~~~~~